malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness.md

 See more: [[The Error Prone Brain]]

 ## Models
-Graziano [Graziano2017] introduced Attention Schema Theory (AST), which posits that the brain uses a high-level representational model to encapsulate information about the state of the body and thoughts within the mind, and that this is used for attention control.
-The existence of some sort of mental model of the body, or _body schema_, is well established in our understanding of the primary motor and somatosensory projection areas, along with their associated non-primary projection areas [Gleitman2003, ch2].
+Graziano (2017) introduced Attention Schema Theory (AST), which posits that the brain uses a high-level representational model to encapsulate information about the state of the body and thoughts within the mind, and that this is used for attention control.
+The existence of some sort of mental model of the body, or _body schema_, is well established in our understanding of the primary motor and somatosensory projection areas, along with their associated non-primary projection areas (Gleitman, Fridlund & Reisburg, 2003, ch2).

 Graziano introduced the idea of a _mind schema_: similar to the body schema but models the capabilities of the mind itself.
 He then suggested how, through self-reference, this model could form the basis for the conclusion of one's own consciousness.
 Graziano assumes a single model that encapsulates all behavioural predictions of the body and mind, and of the state of current thought, but admits that there may be other divisions.